ldbtech/restaurant_caller_agent_twilio/README.md

-# backend-flikor
+# backend-Risona

 ## Project Overview

-**backend-flikor** is a modular backend system composed of several microservices, each responsible for a specific domain of the application.
+**backend-Risona** is a modular backend system composed of several microservices, each responsible for a specific domain of the application.
 The architecture is designed for scalability, maintainability, and ease of development.

 ---